 The Fond du Lac County Holstein Breeders sponsor a Quality Milk Auction to reward project members with cows that have produced low linear score milk.
 Dairy baskets will be sold from the lowest linear score cows in the 2, 3, 4, 5 years and older milking cow classes and dry cow class.
 All breeds will be combined when selecting the individual with the lowest linear score in each age category.
 To qualify, exhibitors must submit the last completed lactation with an average linear score with a minimum of five (5) tests, except 2-years-olds who must provide the past three monthly linear scores prior to the Fair.
 The cow must be on a test program which indicates her linear score.
 An animal must be entered by the same person that is showing her at the fair.
 A cow cannot use the same completed linear score record used in a previous year's Quality Milk Auction competition.
-This information must be submitted to the Fond du Lac County Extension office on Wednesday, two weeks before the sale.
+This information must be submitted to the Fond du Lac County Extension office by July 1.
 Submissions need to include the class under which the animal will be shown.
 Once selected, each participant will receive a letter from the auction chairperson listing activities required prior to the auction.
-All dairy cows selected for the Quality Milk Auction must be entered to show and be checked in by 1:00 p.m. on Wednesday, of the Fair by the Dairy Superintendents or they will be disgualified.
+All dairy cows selected for the Quality Milk Auction must be entered to show and be checked in by 1:00 p.m. on Wednesday, of the Fair by the Dairy Superintendents or they will be disqualified.

 The Quality Milk Auction will be held in conjunction with the Market Livestock Auction on Thursday of the Fair.
-Proceeds will be split with 25% going to the exhibitor, 50% to fund State Fair Junior Exhibits, and 25% for repairs and improvements to milk house and sale expenses.
+Proceeds will be split with 25% going to the exhibitor, 40% to fund State

+Fair Junior Exhibits, and 35% for scholarship fund.
 Cow Classes and Linear Score Determination:

-- 2 years average of the past three monthly linear scores - 3 years average linear score for last • completed lactation - 4 years average linear score for last • completed lactation - 5 years and older average linear score • for last completed lactation - Dry cow average linear score for last • completed lactation
+- 2 years average of the past three monthly linear scores - 3 years average linear score for last completed lactation - 4 years average linear score for last completed lactation - 5 years and older average linear score for last completed lactation - Dry cow average linear score for last completed lactation